drscotthawley/drscotthawley.github.io/_posts/2018-12-16-Parallelizing-Python-Simplified.md

 print(len(outside_list),"images in list.")
 ~~~

 Okay, great.
 The thing is, that set of processes operates asynchronously, so there's no telling what *order* the final list is going to be in.
-Maybe you do don't care.
-But I care.
+Maybe you don't care, but sometimes I care.
 One way of dealing with this is to add an index item within the list for each item,
 and then sort on that index.

 But most of the time what I really want in the end is a numpy array.
 So let's just look at how to fill one of those, directly.